darkforest-eth/eth/README.md

 ### Installing Core Dependencies

-- Node (v14.15.x)
+- Node (v14.x OR v16.x)
 - Yarn (Javascript Package Manager)

 #### Installing The Correct Node Version Using NVM

-Dark Forest is built and tested using Node.js v14.15.x and might not run properly on other Node.js versions.
+Dark Forest is built and tested using Node.js v14/v16 and might not run properly on other Node.js versions.
 We recommend using NVM to switch between multiple Node.js version on your machine.

 ```
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.3/install.sh | bash
 nvm install
 ```

-After the installation is finished, you can run `node --version` to verify that you are running v14.15.x
+After the installation is finished, you can run `node --version` to verify that you are running v14 or v16

 #### Installing Yarn & Other Dev Dependencies